znep/query-coordinator/VIF.md

 * The `function` property specifies the desired filtering function.
 It must contain the string `noop`.

-It is recommended that implementors ignore this filter when constructing where clauses.
+`noop` filters exist to express an author's intent to allow filtering on a column without having to specify an explicit filter value. `noop` filters should be ignored when constructing a where clause from the filters array.

 ##### `timeRange`
 The `timeRange` filter describes a partitioning of the set of all rows into those that fall into the specified date range and those that fall outside of it.
 It is of type `<object>`.
 This object must have the following properties: